gsoulie/ionic2-resources/ionic-ui-component.md

 ### Create a global component

-It is recommended to create a global component containing the hideHeader directive.
+It is recommended to create a global component containing the hideHeader directive to avoid multiple declaration in multiple pages.
 This component will be added in each other components.

 => Create a new directory 'components' containing the following file